IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 Some organizations rely heavily on the project's _veteran_ developers (those that have been on the project for a long time) for their understanding of the design and where changes can and should be made.
 However, these key-man dependencies create a major risk when those developers decide to move on.

 With staff turnover being unavoidable, the only alternative is documentation.
 While some is almost always better than none, documentation is rife with it's own challenges.
 First, it's incredibly expensive and can at times cost the same as (if not more than) the software implementation it describes.
 Second, it becomes outdated and even incorrect the moment the code it describes is changed.
 Third, it may be vague, hard to read, misleading (_possibly even flat-out wrong_) and difficult to consume.
 Lastly, the majority of software engineers are both reluctant documenters and reluctant consumers of documentation, which poses it's own unique set of challenges.

+#### How Intent Architect helps: self-documented system design

+Intent Architect's modeling systems allow developers to describe an application at a higher level, and then specify how these descriptions are realized into tangible code.
+Developers can know what the underlying implementation is by simply looking at the high-level model.
+This serves as documentation of the system's design, and has the added advantage that it can be trusted - _the document is a true representation of the underlying source code._

+The self-documentation provided by using Intent Architect has many benefits:
+ - It is the mechanism by which the system is altered and extended, meaning that the document will exist before the implementation is complete.
+ - Teams have visibility of the system design, greatly improving communication and common understanding between members and the business.
+ - The model provides a concise view and doesn't attempt to visualize all the moving parts in the design.
+This makes it consumable and at an effective level of abstraction from the details.
+If more detail is required, developers will know exactly where to look in the codebase to find it.
+ - The ramp-up of new developers is greatly accelerated.
+They can use Intent Architect to extend the system without having to first understand all the underlying patterns and architecture.

 ## How Intent Architect helps